Bringing Home Your New Puppy!

 Collars/Leashes:

 Puppies will quickly outgrow their first collar, but that doesn’t mean that picking the first collar isn’t important!
 Adjustable, Flat dog collars will allow your puppy to easily adjust to wearing a collar as they have an adjustable lengths and are easily fitted with a snap buckle.
-Breakaway collar, for quick release Martingale collars and harnesses are collars meant for leash and behavioral training.
+Breakaway collar, for quick release Martingale collars and slip collars are meant for leash and behavioral training. (we sell slip leads here)

 ID Tag: